Stop Playing, Start Building: Create a 3D RPG with Zero Code

 Step 1: Choose Your Engine (Unity Muse vs. Godot AI)

-In 2026, the two heavyweights are Unity Muse and the open-source hero, Godot AI.
+The first critical decision every creator makes is selecting the foundational architecture for their project.
+In 2026, the two dominant heavyweights offering robust, no-code integrations are Unity Muse and the open-source champion, Godot AI.

 Option A: Unity Muse (The Powerhouse)

-The "Behavior" Feature: You can describe enemy AI simply: "The goblin should patrol this path.
-If he sees the player, he should scream and charge."
-Muse builds the behavior tree automatically.
+The "Behavior" Feature: Describing enemy AI is now conversational.
+You simply type: "The goblin should patrol this waypoint path.
+If he detects the player within 10 meters, he should trigger a scream audio file and charge."
+Muse builds the underlying behavior tree and state machine without you touching a single line of logic.

 Option B: Godot AI (The Open Source Hero)